Dark3clipse/decluttarr/README.md

 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

+**SET_OBSOLETE_QBIT_TAG**
+- Set a tag on torrents in qBittorrent that can be removed, but are kept because they are private torrents.
+- Note: Has no effect when `IGNORE_PRIVATE_TRACKERS==False`.
+- The tag can be used by third-party tools to remove these torrents after required seeding time has passed.
+- Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)

 **RUN_PERIODIC_RESCANS**
 - Steers whether searches are automatically triggered for items that are missing or have not yet met the cutoff
 - Note: Only supports Radarr/Sonarr currently (Lidarr depending on: https://github.com/Lidarr/Lidarr/pull/5084 / Readarr Depending on: https://github.com/Readarr/Readarr/pull/3724)